royyhuang/royyhuang.github.io/_pages/about.md

   - /about.html
 ---
 I'm a first-year PhD student in the Department of CS at University of Chicago, advised by Prof. Haryadi S. Gunawi.
-My research interest is Systems/Software engineering for ML.
+My research interests are operating system, storage, system for ML or ML for system.
 I received my B.S. in CSE at the Ohio State University, advised by Prof. Yang Wang.
-I also received Master degree at University of Chicago in Computer Science Pre-Doc program advised by Prof. Junchen Jiang and Prof. Haryadi S. Gunawi.
+I also received my Master degree at University of Chicago in Computer Science Pre-Doc program co-advised by Prof. Junchen Jiang and Prof. Haryadi S. Gunawi.

 ## Publications
 - Kuntai Du, Yuhan Liu, Yitian Hao, Qizheng Zhang, Haodong Wang, **Yuyang